 As parents, the last thing most of us want to consider is that our child has made a bad decision.
 While teen pregnancy rates were at a record low of 34.3 per 1,000 women in 2010, a 2013 survey of High School students found that nearly half of all teens are sexually active.
-Roughly 40 percent do not use any form of birth control, including condoms.
+Roughly 40 percent don’t use any form of birth control, including condoms.
 This leaves a fairly significant chance that your teen is sexually active and may not be using protection.
 This knowledge makes it unsurprising that many parents eventually find themselves suspecting their teen may be pregnant for a variety of reasons.
 This article explores alternative explanations for “signs” of teen pregnancy you may see as well as what to do when you suspect your teen is pregnant.

 “My teen is dressing differently.”